-680.2.1.2 Giant Slalom and Super-G In Giant Slalom and Super-G two pairs of slalom poles are used, each pair carrying a gate papel between them.
-The gate papels should be fixed or carrying a gate panel between them.
+680.2.1.2 Giant Slalom and Super-G

+In Giant Slalom and Super-G two pairs of slalom poles are used, each pair carrying a gate panel between them.
 The gate panels should be fixed or tied so they should tear or break away from one pole.
 The turning pole(s) must be flex-pole(s).